Where: Right in the centre of Beijing

 When: Constructed in the 15th century

-Built by: The Chinese Emporer, as a island of luxury, away from the commoners
+Built by: The Chinese Emperor as a island of luxury away from the commoners

 History: A centre of power, and power struggles, for 500 years

 Go there for: Majestic architecture and a greater concentration of tourists than anywhere else in China

 Lying in the centre of Beijing, the Forbidden City has a rich and mysterious history.
 China’s largest and best-preserved ancient buildings are found there and the Forbidden City is one of the most popular tourist attractions in the world, visited by about ten million people a year.

 It is estimated that it took one million labourers to complete the construction of the Forbidden City in 1420.
 Covering an area of two square miles, it has over 800 buildings and 9000 rooms, which now houses a vast collection of priceless relics including ancient pottery, bronzes and paintings.